-Yard waste may be placed in 32-gallon trash cans, clearly labeled with a “yard waste” decal, and facing the street so it can be easily spotted for pickup.
+Yard waste may be placed in 32-gallon trash cans, clearly labeled with a “yard waste” decal facing the street so it can be easily spotted for pickup.
 Free Yard waste decals are available at the DPS office on Campbell Rd and at City Hall.
-Yard waste may also be placed in a 30-gallon paper yard waste bag, available at most hardware stores.
+Yard waste may also be placed in a 30-gallon paper yard waste bag, available at most stores.
 Containers and bags cannot weigh more than 50 pounds each.
 Plastic bags are NOT acceptable.

 Why must I separate these items?

 Yard waste is banned from disposal in Michigan landfills.
 SOCRRA converts yard waste into compost, a useful nutrient rich soil amendment.

 What about brush and branches larger than twigs?

 Refer to brush clipping guidelines or below under “What is woody material?".

 No, weekly curbside collection is provided from April through mid-December.